 If you’ve been following my blog for a while, and have read a post or two about Sardinia, you might have already noticed that the island has its more than fair share of oddities.

 I come to Mamoiada now and then, every time to witness the performance of the Mamuthones, propitiatory ritual to welcome the new season and please the gods to inspire them to send a good harvest.
-This little town lies just beside obstreperous Orgosolo, more famous than the neighbors thanks to its murals and its bandits.
+This little town lies just beside obstreperous Orgosolo, more famous than the neighbours thanks to its murals and its bandits.
 However, as history goes, Mamoiada bred its fair share of family feuds too, brought to a definitive end only in the 1990s.

 Despite all this, the whole area is regarded as one of the most hospitable of the whole island.
 Guests are as sacred as they were in the past, welcomed to private houses and protected by tradition.